Sneha0329/Snake_Turtle_Game/README.md

 # Snake_Turtle_Game
-Its my first repository : A Turtle Snake game in python  inspired by Angela Yu   python 100 days   course.
+Its my first repository : A Turtle Snake game in python.

 This is a simple Snake game implemented in Python using the Turtle graphics library.